batuhan-basoglu/Batuhan-s-Bikes-Website/README.md

 https://arctichawk1.github.io/SEG3125-LAB4/

 Noteable bugs in the website
-the date selection does not work on Safarai in wehn trying to select date for appointment Please kindly test on Chrome
+the date selection does not work on Safari when trying to select date for appointment Please kindly test on Chrome